-"Me and Danny have quite a few conversations, and trying to build up a good relationship because obviously he's been through it," said Kandola at a recent AIMS event at Sporting Khalsa FC, Walsall.
+"Me and Danny have quite a few conversations, and trying to build up a good relationship because obviously he's been through it," said Kandola at an AIMS event this year at Sporting Khalsa FC, Walsall.

 "He's been at Wolves and that's obviously where I'm trying to go through."